O2 Apollo Manchester

 Located in the inner-city district of Ardwick Green, just to the south of Manchester city centre.
 Opened on 29th August 1938, the Apollo Theatre was built for an independent operator and was designed by architects Peter Cummings and Alex M. Irvine.
 The interior decorations were carried out by noted interior designers Mollo & Egan with the Holophane lighting designed by R. Gillespie Williams.

 Seating was provided in the magnificent auditorium in stalls and circle levels.
-The proscenium was 53 feet wide and the stage was 40 feet deep.
-There were 12 dressing rooms for artists who appeared in the variety shows which acompanied the film perfomances.
-The Apollo Theatre was also equipped with a cafe and a ballroom.
+The proscenium is 53 feet wide and the stage 40 feet deep.
+There are 12 dressing rooms for artists who appeared in the variety shows which acompanied the film perfomances.
+It was equipped with a Compton organ.
+The Apollo Theatre was also equipped with a cafe and a 500 capacity ballroom.

 It was taken over by Associated British Cinemas(ABC) from 31st January 1943.
 In April 1960, the World Premiere of the film “Hell is a City” starring Stanley Baker was held at the Apollo Manchester.
 The film was shot on location in nearby Levenshulme.
 The Apollo Manchester was re-named ABC Ardwick in 1962.